open-resources/dash_curriculum/_sources/part4/chapter13.md

 ## Summary

-This chapter gave an introduction on how to analyse large data sets with Dash as you will have to face performance issues at some point in time.
+This chapter gave an introduction on how to analyse large data sets with Dash in case you face app performance issues at some point in time.
 The first functionality that will help you to understand the performance of your app are the built-in Dash Developer Tools.
 When it comes to implementing higher performance within your app you have learned about different ways of higher performing graphs: ScatterGL, Plotly Resampler and the Datashader.
-Last, memorising difficult as well as repetitive calculations can be handled storing the results in the cache.
-Combining everything you have learned so far you will be able to build dash apps not just functional but performant.
+Lastly, memorising difficult as well as repetitive calculations can be handled by storing the results in the cache.
+Combining everything you have learned so far will allow you to build dash apps that are not only functional but also performant.